 - The current trading price of the BTC has soared by over 60% in less than 30 days from the yearly low, which marks a notable recovery and support amidst the economy crash

 Analyzing the Bitcoin price trend against the greenback, we see that the currency started a notable recovery after hitting the yearly low.
 The price recovered and had hit $6,900 while reversing the bearish trend of the month.
 The bullish yet accumulating price trend has lost the traction and support from the imminent moving averages.
-However, the recovery of the BTC could not rise above the 61.80% Fib Retracement level.
+However, as per Bitcoin price forecast, the recovery of the BTC could not rise above the 61.80% Fib Retracement level.

 Moreover, important to note that Bitcoin and the major altcoins of the global crypto market have remained afloat and are standing great support amidst the recession that has broken out because of the pandemic.
 Also, many coins of the market are facing a tough price accumulation and have turned flat, bearing the same momentum for the technical indicators of the BTC.